-- sseasonal falls in school leavers registrations occur after October but a sharp seasonal rise in unemployment occurs in January; - the volume of new construction orders, which increased strongly in the first half of 1981, he subsequently remained broady flat.
-Within the total, orders for new housing, particularly in the private sector, have weakened since last spring.
-Engineering orders have also failed to pick up during 1982.
+the volume of new construction orders, which remained broadly flat since the first half of 1981, fell 6 per cent in the 3 months to August.
+Within the total, orders for new housing, particularly in the private sector, remain slightly below their level last spring.
+Engineering orders also disappointing with a 9 per cent fall in the lastest 3 months.